iangray001/esp8266/README.md

 # ESP8266

-An Arduinio library for communicating with the ESP8266 wifi to serial board.
+An Arduino library for communicating with the ESP8266 wifi to serial board.

 ## Description
 This library is designed to be simple to use with minimal code in your main sketch.
 The following example shows how to set up a simple TCP server which responds to incoming messages.
 Error checking is omitted for brevity; most library functions will return `false` if an error occured.